Why we need better food labels

 Eating foods high in these nutrients on a regular basis can lead to increased health risks such as obesity, high blood pressure and heart disease.

 Canadian diets are dominated by these ultra-processed foods, like soft drinks, cookies and chicken nuggets, which add excess sodium, sugars and saturated fat to our diets.
-Canada’s Food Guide recommends limiting these foods and drinks because they are not part of a healthy eating pattern, yet, one-third of Canadians (35%) had increased their consumption of junk food or sweets just three months into the COVID-19 pandemic.
+Canada’s Food Guide recommends limiting these foods and drinks because they are not part of a healthy eating pattern, and because recent research (2020) revealed that over one-third (35%) of Canadians had increased consumption of junk food.

-Why is Heart & Stroke advocating for change?
+Why is Heart & Stroke strongly supporting new front-of-package labelling?

 Heart & Stroke supports this initiative for several reasons:

-• People want to see this change!
-A recent poll found that 8 in 10 Canadians (81%) support the federal government requiring the packaged-food industry to include mandatory front-of-package alert labels on packaged foods indicating whether they are high in sugar, salt and/or saturated fat.
+- People want to see this change!
+A recent poll found that 8 in 10 Canadians (81%) support the federal government requiring the packaged-food industry to include mandatory front-of-package alert labels on packaged foods indicating whether they are high in sugar, salt, and saturated fat when appropriate.

-Heart & Stroke would like to see a single standardized, mandatory front-of-package labelling system that is prominently displayed on the package and does not compete with other nutrient messaging.
+Heart & Stroke is pleased to see a single, standardized, mandatory front-of-package labelling system that is prominently displayed on the package.

 The label should be easy to understand, consistently located and supported by a strong education program to help consumers get to know the new system.

-The ultimate goal is to encourage Canadians to purchase more vegetables and fruit, whole grain foods and protein foods, and prepare them at home.
+The goal is to encourage Canadians to purchase more vegetables and fruit, whole grain foods and protein foods, and prepare them at home.
+And, eventually, see less heart disease and stroke in future generations.